Calcitonin: Discovery

 Calcitonin was first purified in 1962 by Douglas Harold Copp and B. Cheney at the University of British Columbia, Canada.
 It was initially thought to be secreted by the parathyroid gland but was shown by Iain Macintyre and his team at the Royal Postgraduate Medical School, London, to be secreted by parafollicular cells of the thyroid gland.
 Dr. Copp named the discovered hormone calcitonin because of its role in 'maintaining normal calcium tone'.

-Medical significance
+Clinical significance

 Calcitonin assay is used in identifying patients with nodular thyroid diseases.
 It is helpful in making an early diagnosis of medullary carcinoma of thyroid.
-A malignancy of the parafollicular cells, i.e. Medullary thyroid cancer, typically produces an elevated serum calcitonin level.
+A malignancy of the parafollicular cells, i.e. medullary thyroid cancer (MTC), typically produces an elevated serum calcitonin level.
 Prognosis of MTC depends on early detection and treatment.

 Calcitonin also has significantly impacted molecular biology, as the gene encoding calcitonin was the first gene discovered in mammalian cells to be alternatively spliced, now known to be a ubiquitous mechanism in eukaryotes.